 The occupation code you requested, 33-3051.01 (Police Patrol Officers), is no longer in use.
 In the future, please use 33-3051.00 (Police and Sheriff's Patrol Officers) instead.

 Maintain order and protect life and property by enforcing local, tribal, state, or federal laws and ordinances.
 Perform a combination of the following duties: patrol a specific area; direct traffic; issue traffic summonses; investigate accidents; apprehend and arrest suspects, or serve legal processes of courts.
 Includes police officers working at educational institutions.

-Deputy, Deputy Sheriff, Law Enforcement Officer, Patrol Officer, Peace Officer, Police Officer, Police Patrol Officer, Public Safety Officer, State Trooper
+Deputy, Deputy Sheriff, Law Enforcement Officer, Patrol Deputy, Patrol Officer, Peace Officer, Police Officer, Police Patrol Officer, Public Safety Officer, State Trooper

 Also see: Customs and Border Protection Officers

 Specific title(s) listed above are vetted by industry and approved by the U.S. Department of Labor for use in a Registered Apprenticeship Program.

 How much education does a new hire need to perform a job in this occupation?
 Respondents said: